notchla/FAST10-Corner-Detection/README.md

-# ASL Project Group 40 - SS2022
-# Project FAST10 Corner Detection
+# Project FAST10 Corner Detection - ASL - FS2022

 ## Folder Structure

-`src` contains the algorithm implementation and optimizations `scrips` contains the python scripts to make the plots `output` contains the performance measurements
+- `src` contains the algorithm implementation and optimizations
+- `scrips` contains the python scripts to make the plots
+- `output` contains the performance measurements
-`plots` contains the visual plots
+- `plots` contains the visual plots
-`uica` contains the assembly of the different checks and the analysis of the tool
+- `uica` contains the assembly of the different checks and the analysis of the tool

 ## Build Instructions